-Circuit training sessions give fitness professionals an incredible amount of freedom to decide on exercise selection, workout structure and intensity whilst also allowing room for the instructor to inject their own personality and individual twist to make the sessions truly unique.
+Circuit training sessions/ bootcamp give fitness professionals an incredible amount of freedom to decide on exercise selection, workout structure and intensity whilst also allowing room for the instructor to inject their own personality and individual twist to make the sessions truly unique.

 Having taught several circuit training classes per week for the past ten years, I can honestly say that I have never delivered the same class twice.
 The opportunity to chop and change the content from one session to the next is immensely rewarding.